What is DMARC?

 Setting up DMARC is relatively easy but hard to move from None to Reject to protect your domain fully.

 A guarantee to get 100% inbox placement at all ISP’s.
 Deliverability is a combination of many things that make up your reputation, and DMARC is one piece of a massive pie.
+Do you want your DMARC analyzed?

 WHY YOU SHOULD CARE.

 According to APWG, there are 201,591 unique phishing sites reported.
 If you want to protect your domain, prevent spoofing, and potentially give yourself insight and choice on email leaving your domain, this is a no-brainer given the sheer size and exposure you might open yourself up to.
-If you send emails to large ISP’s such as Google, Microsoft, Yahoo!, they all support DMARC.
+If you send emails from your domain to large ISP’s such as Google, Microsoft, Yahoo!, they all support DMARC.